abaizan/kodoja/README.md

 The ``.sh`` files are example scripts for submission to an SGE cluster.

+For a examples of how to run the code please see the wiki page: https://github.com/abaizan/kodoja/wiki/Kodoja-Manual

 ## License

 Kodoja is released under the MIT licence, see file ``LICENSE.txt`` for details.